mgaIIi/DF_UNIGE/Theory/Windows Registries.md

 4. **HKEY_USERS**
 	- Purpose: Contains user-specific settings fro all users on the computer
-	- Details: Each user account on the system has a subkey in HKU.
+	- Details: Each user account on the system has a sub-key in HKU.
 The currently logged-in user's settings are mirrored in HKCU.

 5. **HKEY_CURRENT_CONFIG**
 	- Purpose: Contains information about the current hardware profile used by the computer at startup